MicrosoftDocs/architecture-center/docs/data-factory/data-obfuscation-with-delphix-in-azure-data-factory.md

 ### What is Delphix Continuous Compliance (Delphix CC)?

 [Delphix Continuous Compliance](https://www.delphix.com/platform/continuous-compliance) identifies sensitive information and automates data masking.
-It offers a fast, automated, API-driven way to provide secure data where it is needed in organizations.
+It offers a fast, automated, API-driven way to provide secure data where it's needed in organizations.

 ### How do Delphix CC and ADF Solve Automating Compliant Data?

 The movement of secure data is a challenge for all organizations.
 Delphix makes achieving consistent data compliance easy while ADF enables connecting and moving data seamlessly.
 Together Delphix and ADF are combining industry-leading compliance and automation offerings to make the delivery of on-demand, compliant data easy for everyone.

-By leveraging the data source connectors offered by ADF, we have created two ETL pipelines that automate the following steps:
+By using the data source connectors offered by ADF, we've created two ETL pipelines that automate the following steps:

 Read data from the system of record and write it to CSV files on Azure Blob Storage.